erichocean/versor_example/README.md

     ./build.sh
     cd ..

+From this point on, it's irrelevant that we just used CMake to build Versor.
+Versor could have been built using any build system (Make, Bazel, etc). *All we care about now is the location of the built static archives and the include directories.*

-Now that `versor` is built, you can compile the example:
+Now you can compile the example Versor app using CMake:

     mkdir build
     cd build